 Programming a computer is a skill, like playing the piano.
 It can be learned only by constant, repetitious practice.

 For many years, engineers used Fortran as their principal programming language.
-In recent years, however, there has been a strong movement in the computer science area toward the use of a newer language, called C, for technical and commercial software development, and in the engineering area toward a software package called Matlab for problem solving.
+In recent years, however, there has been a strong movement in the computer science area toward the use of a newer language, called C or C++, for technical and commercial software development, and in the engineering area toward a software package called Matlab for problem solving.
 We will be concerned with the use of both Matlab and C in this course.

 There will be two 2-hour active learning sessions each week.
 All of the instruction will take place on-line, in the School of Engineering 2nd floor computing lab in room Benedum 229 or Gardner Steel first floor classroom GSCC 138.
 Each class will consist of a series of brief informal lectures, totaling roughly 40-60 minutes long, followed by an